 4. Day trip to Hobbiton

-The Lord of the Rings and Hobbit trilogies were filmed here in New Zealand, so while you’re here, step into Middle-earth and see where movie magic came to life.
-There are 150 filming locations scattered across the North and South Islands, but one of the best is the amazing Hobbiton movie set.
+As you probably already know, the Lord of the Rings and Hobbit trilogies were filmed here in New Zealand.
+So, why not step into Middle-earth and see where movie magic came to life!
+There are over 150 filming locations scattered across the North and South Islands, but one of the best is the amazing Hobbiton Movie Set not far from Rotorua.

 This sheep farm with lush green pastures and rolling hills has been transformed with hobbit holes, the famous Green Dragon Inn (where you can enjoy a drink!), and the Party Tree.
 It’s a treasure trove for Lord of the Rings fans and a pretty cool experience, even if you’ve only seen a couple of the movies.